Ravindra8829/Crime-Report-Management-System/README.md

 ## 📝 License

-This project is developed for Indian government agencies and is not open to the public.
+This project is developed for educational and learning purposes only.
+It is intended for students and developers who wish to enhance their skills.
+Not for production or commercial use.

 ## 🤝 Support

-For technical support or questions, please contact the development team.
+For technical support or questions, please contact on Linkedin:- https://www.linkedin.com/in/ravindra-kumar-suthar-882ravi/

 ---

-**Note**: This is a secure, government-grade system designed for law enforcement agencies.
-All access is restricted to authorized personnel only.
+**Note**: This is an educational project.
+All features and modules are for learning and demonstration purposes only.